Default Font Size Icon

 3. Poses an ongoing threat of substantial disruption of, or interference with, the operations of the college.

 3. Notice.
 Any respondent who has been summarily suspended shall be served with oral or written notice of the summary suspension.
-If oral notice is given, a written notification shall be served on the respondent within two days of the oral notice.
+If oral notice is given, a written notification shall be served on the respondent within two calendar days of the oral notice.

-4. The written notification shall be entitled Notice of Summary Suspension and shall include:
+4. The written notification shall be entitled notice of summary suspension and shall include:

 1. The reasons for imposing the summary suspension, including a description of the conduct giving rise to the summary suspension and reference to the provisions of the code of student conduct or the law allegedly violated;